 Remember, your spell checker and grammar checker on your word processing program are valuable tools, but they miss a lot!
 Pay close attention as you run both your spell checker and grammar checker, questioning them as you go.

 Once you have finished running these programs, it’s time for you to get to work as an editor.
 The Editing Checklist found below will help you focus on some key issues as you edit.
 There are two versions of the checklist below.
-The first one is for a printable version and the second is for an interactive PDF version.
+The first is a printable PDF version, and the second is an interactive PDF version.
 In some browsers, you may need to download or save this file to be able to utilize all of its functionality.